MooersLab/writing-progress-2024-25/README.md

 ## Version 0.4

-- Sum formula add to row 733 at the bottom of the columns for the projects in sheets `min_day` and `words_day`.
+- Sum formula added to row 733 at the bottom of the columns for the projects in sheets `min_day` and `words_day`.
-  The minutes were also converted to hours in these sums.
+  The minutes were converted to hours in these sums.

 - Scripts provided to plot cumulative words and time spent by project as bar plots (gs2hbarm.py and gs2hbarw.py) or by day as heatmaps (gs2hmw.py and gs2hmm.py) by extracting the data from the workbook on Google Sheets.
-You must do a one-time authorization of access to your Google Drive and your Google Sheets.
+You must provide authorization of access to your Google Drive and your Google Sheets.
 See the Read-the-docs for [gspread](https://docs.gspread.org/en/latest/oauth2.html).

 <p align="center"><img src="images/gshbarw.png" style="width: 90vw; min-width: 200px;"></p>